mr0bbie/incredible-moon-257e6/src/pages/pricing.md

           be a pro.

       - title: Can I use your letters outdoor?
-        content: "Sure!\_Glow Letters make a great addition to any event, indoors our outdoors as long as you have access to a power outlet.
-However, \n\n"
+        content: "Sure!\_Glow Letters make a great addition to any event, indoors our outdoors as long as you have access to a power outlet. \n\nHowever, Glow Letters don't like the rain and power should be disconnected if it's raining.
+For safety the Glow Letters operate at low voltage and the power supply is enclosed in a weather sealed box.\_\n\n"
       - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
         content: >-
           Blandit aliquam etiam erat velit.
 In massa tempor nec feugiat.